-6. The processing of such data by Nethone is necessary for the purpose of contacting the Client, concluding and performing the Terms and Conditions (including contacting for marketing purposes, unless Nethone receives an objection to such processing), as well as exercising all the rights and obligations relating to the performance of the Terms and Conditions.
+The processing of such data by Nethone and the joint controllers is necessary for the purpose of managing our client relationship, concluding and performing the Terms and Conditions (including contacting for marketing purposes, unless Nethone receives an objection to such processing), as well as exercising all the rights and obligations relating to the performance of the Terms and Conditions.

-11. We do not share your data with other data controllers, but we entrust the processing of your personal data to entities, which act on our behalf and solely based on our instructions (data processors).
+We entrust the processing of your personal data to entities, which act on our behalf and solely based on our instructions (data processors).
 In particular, we use data processors, whom we select carefully, to store your data on secure servers located within the territory of the EU.
 In the event that personal data is entrusted for further processing to subprocessors outside the EEA, we ensure that appropriate safeguards (in particular Standard Contractual Clauses) are in place to ensure the legality of such transfer and the security of your data.

-13. If you have any questions with regard to the processing of your data by us or if you wish to exercise your rights, you can contact our data protection officer, Michał Madej, at firstname.lastname@example.org.
+If you have any questions with regard to the processing of your data by us or if you wish to exercise your rights, you can contact our data protection officer, Michał Madej, at firstname.lastname@example.org or any of our joint controllers at email@example.com.
 You also have the right to file a complaint to the data protection authority.

 2. Cookies are text files containing small amounts of information that are downloaded to your personal computer, mobile, or another device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are useful because they allow a website to recognize a user’s device.
 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improving the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.
 The following types of cookies are used on the Website: